Skip navigation

 Outcome:

-• Hosting webinars/talks from key stakeholders and partners focused on these topics.
+• Hosting webinars/talks from key stakeholders and partners focused on these topics, including collaborative webinars with organisations like RCEM and GLEPHA.

-• Production of resources (e.g. in the form of a handbook) aimed at Public Health professionals interested in engaging and working with emergency services.
+• Publication of a draft handbook that has been produced, aimed at Public Health professionals interested in engaging and working with emergency services.

 Progress to date:

-The Emergency Services SIG hosted a well-attended webinar on 20 October 2023, with presentations from speakers discussing public health approaches in policing, fire, ambulance, and emergency medicine.
+The Emergency Services SIG hosted a well-attended webinar in October 2023, with presentations from speakers discussing public health approaches in policing, fire, ambulance, and emergency medicine.

 Become a Member